-If someone asked me four years ago whether I would sitting on a national group for internal communications I would have laughed but now I’m wondering why I didn’t do it sooner.
-Not only have I met some incredible people but the majority of my professional development over the past 12 months has been through the opportunities I’ve had the privilege to attend or support.
+If someone asked me four years ago whether I would sit on a national group for internal communications I would have laughed but now I’m wondering why I didn’t do it sooner.
+Not only have I met some incredible people, but most my professional development over the past 12 months has been through the opportunities I’ve had the privilege to attend or support.

 Both the CIPR Inside and IOIC FutureNet groups offer any IC newbie the chance to step outside of the workplace and help share our amazing profession.
 Check out their websites and social media channels and next time you think ‘they won’t be looking for someone like me’ park it to one side and get in touch as I can guarantee they would love to hear from you.